DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-05-04-giving-accredited-bodies-the-ability-to-manage-courses-they-ratify.md

 If the course is published, we show links for:

 - View on find
-- Edit vacancies - if the accredited body has the ‘Change course vacancies’ permission
+- Change vacancies - if the accredited body has the ‘Change course vacancies’ permission
 - Withdraw course - if the accredited body has the ‘Withdraw course’ permission